9 Ways to Create a Handicap Accessible Home

 Entry to the home

 First and foremost: you need to fix the first barrier you encounter-your home's entrance!
-There should be a no-step entry with a low threshold at less than a half inch, "So you don't have to do a wheelie to get into the house," Rosemarie says.
-In her home, she chose a 1/20 slope to the entrance of the front door, which is quite gradual and reduces strain you may experience in your shoulders with steeper ramps.
-The door opening, too, should be analyzed.
-A 36" wide door opening should accommodate most wheelchairs.
+There should be a no-step entry with a low threshold at less than a half-inch, "So you don't have to do a wheelie to get into the house," Rosemarie says.
+In her home, she chose a 1/20 slope to the entrance of the front door, which is quite gradual and reduces the strain you may experience in your shoulders with steeper ramps.
+The handicap-accessible door opening, too, should be analyzed.
+A 36" wide handicap door size opening should accommodate most wheelchairs.